 Remember: Taking care of your asthma is an important part of your life.

 A written self-management or Asthma Action Plan is useful for asthma patients.
-The health care provider prepares the plan detailing the adjustments to patients' medications based on their asthma symptoms and peak flow meter readings.
+The health care provider prepares the plan detailing the adjustments to patient medications based on their asthma symptoms and peak flow meter readings.
 This plan can assist greatly in knowing what to do during an acute increase in symptoms (an acute exacerbation).
 If there is any doubt about what to do during an acute asthma exacerbation, you should contact your healthcare provider.

 The use of tobacco in any form is a great health concern.
 Even if you don't smoke, reduce your exposure to secondhand smoke.
 If you use tobacco products, prepare yourself to quit as soon as possible.